BirdiePeep/VRCAvatarActions/README.md

 ## BUILDING

-- Select your avatar and add a script called "Avatar Actions".
+- Create a new game object in your scene and add the "Avatar Actions" script.
-- Drag your Menu Actions object into the Menu Actions field.
+- Drag your Menu object into the Menu Actions field.
 - Click the "Build Avatar Data" button.

 Now you are ready to upload your avatar!

+## ScriptableObject Types
+- **Menu** - A set of actions tied to the avatar's expression menu.
+Create toggles, buttons, sub-menus, etc.
+- **Basic** - Actions with no default trigger conditions.
+They are either always running or can have a custom set of triggers.
+- **Gestures** - Actions tied directly to gestures.
+These actions don't have exit states, as they quickly transition from one action to another.
+- **Viseme** - Actions tied directly to visemes.
+These actions don't have exit states, as they quickly transition from one action to another.